wrld3d/wrld-example-app/README.md

 ==========================

 * Install the Android SDK and NDK
-* Run ./update.platform.sh android to get the latest platform libraries and headers.
+* Run ./update.platform.sh -p android to get the latest platform libraries and headers.
 * Open an ADT Eclipse workspace, importing this repository as an Android project
 * Set the NDK location in the ADT Eclipse workspace to where it was installed (Menu->ADT->Android->NDK)
 * Configure your workspace: